Carpool Rules and Regulations

 One free permit will be provided to the group.
 Fines for outstanding violations by any participant must be paid prior to the issuance of a carpool permit.
 An abbreviated version of the parking rules is on the reverse side of all hanging placards.

 The organized Carpool will be provided a space in a designated (staff or commuter) lot of the group’s choice.
 This reserved space will remain until the next annual registration period.
 The permit may be used in any vehicle registered to that particular Carpool group and must be displayed in the vehicle while parked on campus.
-A Carpool permit is valid ONLY in a designated Carpool space.

 Emergency Rides Home Guaranteed